 For Preschoolers - Planting a Small Garden for Young Children

 Imagine the fun your preschooler will have picking flowers for your kitchen table or eating vegetables straight from his own garden.
-A small flower and/or vegetable garden helps you teach your children how plants grow and provides hours of outdoor entertainment.
+A small flower and/or vegetable garden helps you teach your children how plants grow and provide hours of outdoor entertainment.

 For this age range, keep his garden simple.
 Just a few easy-to-grow herbs and vegetables will be enough to start your child's first garden.